 SISL Level 1 exposes incoming students to opportunities to engage as they enter student life, and enables them to develop plans for stepping into leadership and action on sustainability and community climate resilience.
 Many SISL alumni have gone on to become key student leaders in these areas and have shaped their academic pursuits accordingly.

 At UC Irvine, SISL is facilitated by the Global Sustainability Resource Center (GSRC).
 GSRC is a collaboration among UCI Community Resilience Projects, Student Affairs, Student Housing, and Division of Undergraduate Education.
 GSRC created SISL in 2013 and joined in partnership with the international non-governmental organization SERES in 2015 to update the training design.

 SISL Trainers’ Training

-UCI Community Resilience Projects will host the trainers’ training together with lead training partner, Aryeh Shell.
-The trainings will take place in Summer 2018.
-Details about eligibility and how to apply will be available in March 2018.
+UCI Community Resilience Projects will host the trainers’ training together with the lead training partner, Aryeh Shell.
+The trainings will take place in Fall 2018.
+Details about eligibility and how to apply will be available in April 2018.
 For more information, please email email@example.com.